 GORE-TEX® garments are made of a nylon outer fabric that has been laminated to a GORE-TEX® membrane.
 This nylon outer fabric is treated at the mill with durable water repellency, called DWR.
 DWR is a substance like Tectron® or Scotchguard®, only it is much longer lasting.
 The GORE-TEX® membrane is what keeps raindrops out and allows body vapor to pass through.
 Once the DWR wears off, water will soak into the nylon layer of the jacket, but GORE-TEX® membrane will keep water from soaking all the way through to your skin.

-In order to revive the DWR, the product needs to be thoroughly cleaned with a powder detergent (do not use liquid) in a regular washing machine, in warm water.
-Put the product through two rinse cycles to ensure there is no detergent residue.
-Then dry it in a regular clothes dryer, on medium heat.
+In order to revive the DWR, the product needs to be thoroughly cleaned according to the care label.
 When cleaning your GORE-TEX® jacket, be sure to attach all Velcro® closures and zip all zippers.
 Finally, the entire outside of the garment should be touched up with a warm iron on the steam setting.

 This process should revive the DWR.
 For even better performance, treat your product with a coating of a DWR spray, such as Tectron® or Revivex®.
 This maintenance program is only required when water stops beading up on the outside of the garment.